auraphp/Aura.Di/docs/migrating.md

 # Migrating

+This document helps to upgrade users moving from 3.x to 4.x.
+Below you can also (still) find the upgrade guide for people upgrading from 2.x to 3.x.

 ## Migrating from 3.x to 4.x

 Aura.Di 4.x is largely similar to 3.x, but there are some backwards-compatibility breaks, as well as some new features.